A Personalized Zero-Shot ECG Arrhythmia Monitoring System: From Sparse Representation Based Domain Adaption to Energy Efficient Abnormal Beat Detection for Practical ECG Surveillance: Proposed Solution(s)

 \underline{Dictionary Learning:} As stated in Section \ref{sec:SAE}, by using the nice properties of sparse representation, in the methods \cite{carrera2016ecg, carrera2019online}, the user-specific dictionary $\bm{{D^p}}$ is learned only from the normal ECG beat collection of user $p$.
 Different from their work, where K-SVD is used to learn dictionaries for a pre-determined fixed number of non-zero coefficients, $k$, we use the following Lasso formulation, in which the estimated sparse signal coefficients have a more flexible structural behavior:

 where $\bm{S^p} \in \mathbb{R}^{N \times T}$ is the collection of T number of normal ECG beats of user $p$ and $\bm{X^p} \in \mathbb{R}^{n \times T}$ is the corresponding sparse coefficient matrix.
 In order to solve the optimization problem defined in Eq. \eqref{eq:dictionary_learning}, we implement a variant of the method of optimal directions (MOD) \cite{MOD}.
-All ECG beat samples considered in the study have been used only after they have been normalized to unit energies, i.e., $ \left\| \bm{s_i} \right\|_2 = 1$.
+All ECG beat samples considered in the study have been used only after normalized to the unit norm, i.e., $ \left\| \bm{s_i} \right\|_2 = 1$.

 \underline{Energy-Efficient Classification:} Having the dictionary $\bm{{D^p}}$ of the healthy ECG beat space, when a new set of test signals $\bm{S^p_i}$ are acquired, one can solve the sparse recovery problem in Eq. \eqref{eq:l1-minimization}.
 Then, by using the SAE outlined in Eq. \eqref{eq:residual}, the class can be determined using a predefined threshold \cite{carrera2016ecg}.
 Besides the severe threshold sensitivity, such sparse recovery algorithms still work in an iterative manner, which increases the computational cost.